Learn

 Part 5

-n8n is a central component of the automation stack I use at OpenClaw for building client AI agent systems.
+n8n is a central component of the automation stack I use in my consulting practice for building client AI agent systems.
 Its visual workflow builder allows me to design, test, and deploy complex AI workflows quickly, and its self-hosting capability ensures that client data remains under their control.
 For many projects, n8n serves as the integration and orchestration layer that connects AI agents to the client's existing business tools.

 I use n8n extensively for building the operational workflows that surround AI agents.
 While the agents themselves might be built using LangChain or CrewAI for complex reasoning tasks, n8n handles the triggers, routing, data transformation, and system integrations that connect everything together.
 This combination leverages the strengths of each tool: sophisticated AI reasoning from agent frameworks and reliable, visual workflow orchestration from n8n.